Canop/hu.js/readme.md

 The general awkwardness of DOM functions is even worse for SVG than for HTML.

-You don't want to create an element with
+You don't want to create an element with:

     var rect = document.createElementNS("http://www.w3.org/2000/svg", "rect");

-And you'd prefer to have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.
+And you'd rather have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.

 And that might be about all you need.
-Because SVG is already a very high level model you don't usually need a higher model to draw shapes in your browser.
+Because SVG is already a very high level model, you don't usually need a higher model to draw shapes in your browser.
 You don't need functions hiding the logic of the SVG.

-And you don't want to import a big JavaScript file for that. [hu.min.js](hu.min.js) weights 1.3 kb when gziped and has no dependance.
+And you don't want to import a big JavaScript file for that. [hu.min.js](hu.min.js) weights 1.3 kb when gziped and has no dependency.

 That's why you might find hu.js useful, assuming its limited set of features isn't too limited for you.